-Marvin Anderson Architects PLLC is a small, full-service architectural practice specializing in residential design and renovation of historic buildings.
+Marvin Anderson Architects PLLC is a small, full-service architectural practice specializing in research, residential design, and the renovation of historic buildings.
 We believe architectural principles of harmony, proportion, and balance are found in all beautiful architecture, traditional or modern, from the overall plan to the smallest detail.
 Our design approach combines these principles with the contemporary needs of our clients to create homes and buildings that are both functional and respectful of tradition.

 Our practice is one of collaboration, working with clients, builders, and craftspeople as a team.
 We bring to each project a breadth and depth of experience in design, materials, systems, sound construction, and historical precedent that are complemented by the expertise of interior designers, engineers, and other consultants appropriate to the needs of the client and project.
 Combining leadership and outstanding service with attention to the unique details of each project, we listen to and work with all team members throughout the design and construction process in order to find a solution that meets the client’s budget, schedule, and design objectives.

 Marvin J. Anderson is a registered architect and architectural historian with more than thirty years of experience.
 He began his career in Minneapolis where he worked on the renovation and restoration of numerous buildings listed on the National Register of Historic Places, and since 1988 has lived in Seattle, working with clients on the design and renovation of fine homes throughout the Northwest and beyond.
 Marvin holds a professional degree in architecture from the University of Oregon and a Master of Arts in architectural history from the University of Washington.
 He combines practice with continuing scholarship in architectural history, writing and lecturing widely.
 Marvin currently serves on the board of the Historic Seattle Foundation and the application review committee of the Sand Point Naval Air Station Historic District.